ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

 You will soon get a couple email messages (hopefully) saying that your distribution has been accepted.

 Check [MetaCPAN](https://metacpan.org/recent) for your new release.

+And to know all about it, check out [Dist::Zilla::Starter](https://metacpan.org/pod/Dist::Zilla::Starter) - Thanks [Grinnz](https://metacpan.org/author/DBOOK) :-)